quentin-jaquier-sonarsource/AdvSWE_OASS/README.md

 Or, in Intellij, open up the Maven panel, click on `Lifecycle` and then double click `site`.

 The generated reports will the appear under `target/site/project-reports.html`.

+## Documentation
+Documentation for all the endpoints can be found in the  `Documentation` folder